react-dropzone/react-dropzone/examples/Full Screen.md

   constructor() {
     super()
     this.state = {
+      accept: '',
       files: [],
       dropzoneActive: false
     }
     this.onDrop = this.onDrop.bind(this)
     this.onDragEnter = this.onDragEnter.bind(this)
     this.onDragLeave = this.onDragLeave.bind(this)
+    this.onClick = this.onClick.bind(this)
+    this.applyMimeTypes = this.applyMimeTypes.bind(this)
   }

   onDragEnter() {